igorhryniewicz/igorhryniewicz/Projects.md

 This project is a part of the kaggle.com competition, which goal was to predict the auction sale price for a piece of heavy equipment to create a "blue book" for bulldozers.

 # *Apple Quality* - ***EDA*** and ***Classification*** Models - [link](https://www.kaggle.com/code/igiengineer/simple-eda-and-classification-models)
-This project is a part of the kaggle.com dataset, which goal was to predict whether the apple is good or bad quality.
+This project is a part of the kaggle.com dataset, which goal was to predict whether the apple quality is good or bad.